Midwestern HomeLife

 Pumpkin Snickerdoodle Muffins

-Bake for 12-15 minutes or until a toothpick inserted in the center comes out clean or the internal temperature reaches about 200.
+Step 3.
+Fill each muffin cup almost all the way full.
+Sprinkle the cinnamon sugar crumb topping on top of the muffin batter.
+Bake for 12-15 minutes or until a toothpick inserted in the center comes out clean or the internal temperature reaches about 200 degrees.

 Pumpkin Snickerdoodle Muffins

-Store in a tightly sealed container at room temperature.
+Store leftover muffins in an airtight container at room temperature.

 Pumpkin Snickerdoodle Muffins